Microcrystal electron diffraction: Method scope

 MicroED has been used to determine the structures of large globular proteins, small proteins, peptides, membrane proteins, organic molecules, and inorganic compounds.
 In many of these examples hydrogens and charged ions were observed.

 Novel structures of α-synuclein of Parkinson's disease

-The first novel structures solved by MicroED were published in late 2015.
+The first structures solved by MicroED were published in late 2015.
 These structures were of peptide fragments that form the toxic core of α-synculein, the protein responsible for Parkinson's disease and lead to insight into the aggregation mechanism toxic aggregates.
 The structures were solved at 1.4 Å resolution.

 Novel protein structure of R2lox

 The first novel structure of a protein solved by MicroED was published in 2019.
 The protein is the metalloenzyme R2-like ligand-binding oxidase (R2lox) from Sulfolobus acidocaldarius.
-The structure was solved at 3.0 Å resolution by molecular replacement using a model of 35% sequence identity built from the closest homolog with a know structure.
-This work demonstrated that MicroED could be used to obtain unknown structure of protein.
+The structure was solved at 3.0 Å resolution by molecular replacement using a model of 35% sequence identity built from the closest homolog with a known structure.